-- ETFs are passively managed and usually track a market index, while mutual funds are actively managed by a fund manager who decides what assets to buy or sell
+Management: ETFs are passively managed and usually track a market index, while mutual funds are actively managed by a fund manager who decides which assets to buy or sell.

-- You can actively trade throughout the day in ETFs, while you can only trade in a mutual fund at the end of trading when the prices are fixed and the market has closed
+Trading: You can actively trade throughout the day in ETFs, while you can only trade in a mutual fund at the end of trading when the prices are fixed and the market has closed.

-An exchange traded fund (ETF) is a type of investment where stocks are traded in an exchange market.
-Although ETFs can invest in any number of industries, they often track a specific index.
-Stocks in ETFs can typically be bought and sold throughout the day.
+An exchange traded fund (ETF) is a type of investment that can be traded on the stock exchange the same way regular stock can.
+Although ETFs can invest in any number of industries, they always track a specific index.
+This index can represent an industry, country or commodity.
+Shares in ETFs can typically be bought and sold throughout the day.

 ETFs hold assets such as stocks, bonds, commodities, and even currencies, and generally operate on a type of mechanism designed to keep trading close to the asset’s net value, which allows stocks to be bought and sold easily.

-A mutual fund is a type of financial vehicle made up of a pool of investments, or money collected from many investors.
+A mutual fund is a type of actively managed financial vehicle made up of a pool of investments, or money collected from many investors.
 This pool is used to make lump sum investments in stocks, bonds and other assets that show high potential returns.
-Mutual funds are operated by professional active fund managers, who use the funds to make various investments intended to produce capital gains for the investors.
+Unlike ETFs, mutual funds only trade once a day after the markets close.
+Mutual funds are operated by professional fund managers who are responsible for actively managing the fund and trying to outperform the market.